2025 retirement plan contribution limits: Maximize your savings potential

 Why it matters

 Whether retirement is around the corner or still a ways down the road, now is a great time to start or increase contributions to your retirement savings accounts.
 (If you’re a little rusty on the basics, check out our quiz on how to save for retirement.)
 The more you’re able to save, and the more time you have to make your contributions, the more likely you’ll be able to live the lifestyle you want in retirement.
-So let’s explore how you can maximize your retirement potential.
+So let’s explore how you can maximize your retirement potential by learning about the 2025 contribution limits.

 How much should you contribute to retirement?

 There’s no set rule for how much you should contribute to your retirement savings.
 Several factors — like your age, income, and financial obligations — impact that number.
 But most financial professionals agree that saving 15 percent of your annual income is a good target.
-But the later you start saving, the more you should contribute.1 When deciding how much you need to save, consider target retirement savings by age.
+Regardless, the later you start saving, the more you may need to contribute.1 When deciding how much you need to save, consider your goals, the age you want to retire, and the kind of lifestyle you want in retirement .
+Again, financial experts recommend saving up to 15% of your income each year for retirement, but determining how much money you’ll actually need comes down to what makes sense for you and your specific situation.
+A financial professional can help you get clarity on your goals and create a personalized plan to help maximize your savings and prepare for the retirement you envision.

 On the other hand, contributions to a Roth IRA are made with after-tax dollars, so they don’t lower your taxable income right now.
 However, you won’t pay taxes when you start to pull funds in retirement.

-Traditional IRA and Roth IRA contribution limits for 2022 and 2023
+Traditional IRA and Roth IRA contribution limits for 2025

 While traditional and Roth IRAs are very different, they share the same contribution limit.
-In 2023, you can contribute a maximum of $6,500 to either of these types of IRA, up from $6,000 in 2022.6 Keep in mind that you might not be allowed to contribute the full amount — or at all — to a Roth IRA if you make above a certain income for your tax filing status.7
+In 2025, you can contribute a maximum of $7,000 to either of these types of IRA.4 Keep in mind that you might not be allowed to contribute the full amount — or at all — to a Roth IRA if you make above a certain income for your tax filing status.3

 Take advantage of catch-up contributions

-If you’re 50 or older, you’re allowed to make what’s called a “catch-up contribution” to your retirement account every year.
+If you’re aged 50 or older, you’re allowed to make what’s called a “catch-up contribution” to your retirement account every year.
 These special contributions increase your annual contribution limit by a specific amount, giving your retirement savings an extra boost.
-They’re especially helpful if you weren’t able to save enough at an earlier age and want to make up for lost time.8
+They’re especially helpful if you weren’t able to save enough at an earlier age and want to make up for lost time.
+The IRS also sets annual limits on catch-up contributions.

 Catch-up contribution limit for 401(k) and 403(b) plans